Yazid Sufaat: Early life

-Sufaat was born in Johor Lama, Malaysia in 1964.
+Sufaat was born in Johor Lama, Malaysia on 20 January 1964.
 In 1987, he graduated from California State University, Sacramento with a degree in biochemistry.
 He then served in the Malaysian army as a medical technician, rising to the rank of captain.

 Terrorist career

 Sufaat is now believed to be one of al-Qaeda's main anthrax researchers.
 In 1993 Sufaat set up a pathology laboratory called Green Laboratory Medicine, at which he subsequently tried to weaponise anthrax on behalf of al-Qaeda.
-From 5 to 8 January 2000, a major meeting of al-Qaeda and JI personnel was held in Kuala Lumpur (see 2000 Kuala Lumpur al-Qaeda Summit); four of those who attended stayed with Sufaat at his home.
+From 5 to 8 January 2000, a major meeting of al-Qaeda and JI personnel was held in Kuala Lumpur; four of those who attended stayed with Sufaat at his home.
 He is also suspected of providing employment documents to Zacarias Moussaoui, and providing lodging for two of the 11 September hijackers, namely Khalid al-Midhar and Nawaf al-Hazmi.

 From the 9/11 Commission report:

 The al-Qaeda-JI partnership yielded a number of proposals that would marry al-Qaeda's financial and technical strengths with JI's access to materials and local operatives.
 Here, Hambali played the critical role of coordinator, as he distributed al-Qaeda funds earmarked for joint operations.
 In one especially notable example, Atef turned to Hambali when al-Qaeda needed a scientist to take over its biological weapons program.
 Hambali obliged by introducing a U.S.-educated JI member, Yazid Sufaat, to Ayman al-Zawahiri in Kandahar.
 In 2001, Sufaat would spend several months attempting to cultivate anthrax for al-Qaeda in a laboratory he helped set up near the Kandahar airport.

 Sufaat, through his company Green Laboratory Medicine, acquired four tonnes of ammonium nitrate for JI/MILF bomb-maker Fathur Rahman al-Ghozi.
 The intended bombing spree in Singapore (see Singapore embassies attack plot) was averted by the arrests in Singapore on 9 December 2001 and the capture of al-Ghozi in the Philippines the following month.

 At the time of the 9/11 attacks, Sufaat was still in Afghanistan whence he fled via Pakistan to Malaysia where he was soon apprehended.
 He is still wanted by the United States in connection with 9/11.